Source description last updated: 25 January 2022

 Scope of reporting:

-Thematic focus: Violations of freedom of thought, conscience, and religion or belief, including violations such as torture or cruel, inhuman, or degrading treatment or punishment; prolonged detention without charges; abduction, disappearance and detention of persons; or other serious denials of the right to life, liberty, or the security of persons.
+Thematic focus: Violations of freedom of thought, conscience, or religion/belief, including violations such as torture or cruel, inhuman, or degrading treatment or punishment; prolonged detention without charges; abduction, disappearance, and detention of persons; or other serious denial of the right to life, liberty, or the security of persons

 Methodology: